mauricioklein/mauricioklein.github.io/_posts/2015-05-27-docker-run-no-binding-ports.md

 To solve this problem, docker provides the <i>docker-compose</i> command, that handles all system dependencies.

-Generally, to lift a whole environment, a simple <i>docker-compose up</i> is enough.
-However, sometimes, we want to run a specific command to a starting container.
+Generally, to lift an entire environment, a simple <i>docker-compose up</i> is enough.
+However, sometimes, we want to run a specific command in a starting container.

 For example: